microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ### Supported controls that take an IconElement or IconSource

 Some controls take an IconElement or IconSource in the control so the developer can add a custom icon to the control.
-We updated the default templates for two of these controls to support an AnimatedIcon so the developer would only need to add the animated icon code to the content of the control.
+We updated the default templates for one of these controls for V1 to support an AnimatedIcon so the developer would only need to add the animated icon code to the content of the control.
 The control that supports this for V1 is NavigationViewItem.

 * NavigationViewItem

 Spec note: We plan to update more controls as we learn about more use cases.
+For V2, we can include TabViewItem and other controls based on the what controls the community wants to add an AnimatedIcon to.

 See the example titled "Swap out a static icon with an animated icon in a Navigation View Item" below for more information.

+### Updates to IconSource to support AnimatedIcon

+Since some controls take an IconElement and others take an IconSource, we are going to add two methods (public CreateIconElement and protected CreateIconElementCore) to IconSource.
+When a developer creates a new icon from a control that takes an IconSource, they can call the CreateIconElement method to directly add AnimatedIcon instead of having to know the helper code needed to convert an IconSource to a IconElement.

+### Using AnimatedIcon

 ### Controls whose templates have been updated